-Young people can struggle to borrow partly because they could be seen as more of a risk or do not yet have a steady income, but also because they often don't have much experience in paying back debt yet.
+Aside from a student loan, which is underwritten by the government, young people can struggle to borrow partly because they could be seen as more of a risk or do not yet have a steady income.
+Also they often don't have much experience in paying back debt yet.

-Whether you need extra financing for your studies or a trip abroad, getting a loan when you're younger can be difficult, but it's not impossible.
+Whether you need extra financing for your studies or need to fund a trip abroad, getting a loan when you're younger can be difficult, but it's not impossible.

 Just like trying to get a loan when you're, say, over 60, getting one when you're under 25 can be difficult too.
 There are prime ages for borrowing, based on various risk factors associated with age.
 Broadly speaking, the older you are, the less time you might have left to fully pay back the debt before you die.
 The younger you are, the less experience you have in paying debts or having a regular income.